reivaxy/aquaMonitor/README.md

 # aquaMonitor
 Monitoring a recifal aquarium with arduino, and sending alerts by SMS

-For now, more POC than anything.
+Monitors light and temperature, and sends an SMS to a pre defined mobile phone number when configurable thresholds are reached.

-Monitors light and temperature and sends an SMS to a pre defined mobile phone number when configurable thresholds are reached
+Thresholds (and other stuff) can be configured with an IR remote control.

-Thresholds can be configured through an IR remote control
+Can also respond to SMS sent to it, according to their contents.

 When complete, will probably not fit on Arduino UNO.